 Hi.
 That’s me, Giampiero Ambrosi, enjoying the view from Mt.
 Whitney the tallest mountain in the continental US.
 Before that I had a photo of me floating through the air and flapping my arms like a plucked chicken on a cliff jump in Sardegna.
 It’s one of my favorite places on the planet!

-I’m also interested in the internet and travel.
-I was the General Manager of the pioneering travel site, VirtualTourist.com.
+I’m a big fan of the outdoors.
+My background is as a writer and investigator, field producer, and producer of narrative non-fiction, and investigative documentary films .
+My new venture is Oak Grove Films.
+I was the General Manager and helped start the pioneering travel site, VirtualTourist.com.
 When we were acquired by TripAdvisor in 2008, I was a General Manager there.
 I spent a lot of my childhood shuttling between Kansas City, the Italian Alps, and Sardinia.
 Before VT, I created TravelAddict at DEN.net which was one of the internet’s first user-generated travel communities.
-My background is as a documentary field producer for NHK (Japan’s national TV) as well as a writer.
-I was a magna cum laude graduate of Brown University where I was captain of the soccer team, a sport which has served as a guaranteed conversation ice breaker in taxi cabs and restaurants around the world.
+I was a magna cum laude comparative literature graduate of Brown University where I was captain of the soccer team, a sport which has served as a guaranteed conversation ice breaker in taxi cabs and restaurants around the world.

 *And for those wondering, my name is pronounced something like Jom-pea-air-oh.

 Here I am in my early intrepid traveler mode with my brothers.
 I thought it was cool that we had a passport for the 3 of us.
-As I said in my VirtualTourist bio, I fondly recall the space age TWA terminal at JFK.
-It was exotic and romantic to travel by plane in those days.
-I love those faded 70’s photos of us waving from the silver stairs of some jet!
-We used to travel back and forth to Italy from Kansas City on this passport!
+I fondly recall the space age TWA terminal at JFK.
+It was exotic and romantic to travel by plane in those days. ( I recently visited the TWA terminal at JFK, now recently reincarnated as a cool retro hotel.)